smokephisticated/smokephisticated/pages/vapes/vapes.md

 So if you're going to something like a family event, vaping is your best choice.

-To top it off, you'll experience a whole different and more intense high with a vape.
+To top it off, you'll experience a whole different and [more intense high](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2716990){: target="_blank"}

 Your high will feel cleaner and more clear-headed.
 You'll also most likely feel energized and creative, rather than a couch potato.